HariGit1/loan-application-13420/CLI-commands-help.md

 kalix services list
 ```

-#### you can also restart your service, delete your service and do a bunch more stuff, doc here: https://docs.kalix.io/kalix/kalix_services.html
+#### You can also restart your service, delete your service and do a bunch more stuff, doc here: https://docs.kalix.io/kalix/kalix_services.html

-#### once your service shows ready after issuing 'kalix service list', you can expose your service and test it, make sure you include the ACL as in line #14 in https://github.com/ceecer1/loan-application-13420/blob/step2/src/main/proto/io/kx/loanapp/kalix_policy.proto
+#### Once your service shows ready after issuing 'kalix service list', you can expose your service and test it, make sure you include the ACL as in line #14 in https://github.com/ceecer1/loan-application-13420/blob/step2/src/main/proto/io/kx/loanapp/kalix_policy.proto

 #### ACL documentation for Java Protobuf SDK is here: https://docs.kalix.io/java-protobuf/access-control.html

 #### You need to recompile, rebuild the image, push and deploy the new version.

-### expose your service, this will auto-generate a hostname and a route to your service.
+### Expose your service, this will auto-generate a hostname and a route to your service.
 ```sh
 kalix service expose loanapp-13420
 ```

-### you can list route and get below response:
+### You can list route and get below response:
 ```sh
 kalix route list
 ```